Rio DeFi Trading Down 13.3% This Week (RFUEL)

-Rio DeFi (CURRENCY:RFUEL) traded down 10.7% against the dollar during the twenty-four hour period ending at 19:00 PM ET on April 20th.
-One Rio DeFi coin can now be purchased for approximately $0.11 or 0.00000223 BTC on exchanges.
-In the last week, Rio DeFi has traded down 13.3% against the dollar.
-Rio DeFi has a market cap of $27.69 million and $3.38 million worth of Rio DeFi was traded on exchanges in the last 24 hours.
+Rio DeFi (CURRENCY:RFUEL) traded down 10.7% against the U.S. dollar during the 24-hour period ending at 13:00 PM Eastern on April 27th.
+Rio DeFi has a market capitalization of $27.69 million and $3.38 million worth of Rio DeFi was traded on exchanges in the last day.
+One Rio DeFi coin can now be bought for about $0.11 or 0.00000223 BTC on major cryptocurrency exchanges.
+During the last seven days, Rio DeFi has traded 13.3% lower against the U.S. dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.